 25 Apr 1963

-An impressive transformation of the club’s fortunes followed and they finished seventh in Moyes’ first full season in charge.
-In the 2004/05 campaign, Everton finished ahead of Merseyside rivals Liverpool in fourth position, their highest-ever Premier League finish to date, and secured Champions League qualification as a result.
+The Blues finished seventh in Moyes’ first full season in charge, 2002/03, before achieving fourth position, their highest ever Premier League finish to date, and securing Champions League qualification in 2005.

 In eleven full seasons at Everton, he achieved five top-six finishes, guided the Toffees to the 2009 FA Cup final and won three LMA Manager of the Year and ten Premier League Manager of the Month awards.

 Those achievements saw him hand-picked by Sir Alex Ferguson to succeed his fellow Glaswegian as manager of Manchester United.
 There, he achieved a better win percentage than the likes of Matt Busby, Louis van Gaal and Ron Atkinson.